krishprav/dhyan2/README.md

-# Apple 3js Website
+# Dhyan 3js Website

-This is a landing page clone of the Apple website using Three.js.
-The website consists of a 3D model of the Apple iPhone which can be rotated.
+This is a landing page for Dhyan using Three.js.
+The website consists of a 3D model which can be rotated.
 The Carousel along with 3D model and videos are animated using GreenSock Animation Platform (GSAP).

 ## Features

-- **📲 3D Model Interaction**: Three.js renders a detailed 3D model of the Apple iPhone, allowing users to rotate and view it from different angles.
+- **📲 3D Model Interaction**: Three.js renders a detailed 3D model, allowing users to rotate and view it from different angles.

 - **🎞️ Dynamic Animations**: Smooth, engaging animations for the 3D model, video content, and UI elements powered by GSAP.